WilliamGuo2002/WordImageInserter/README.md

 # Notes
 - Folder and file names are case-sensitive
 - For large numbers of images, consider processing in smaller batches
+- License MIT License – free to use and modify.